FAQ

 2. How much do you charge if I don’t have insurance?
 What is a sliding scale?

-Lapde’s full price out-of-pocket fee (not using insurance) is $200; however, she works on a sliding scale, which means you may negotiate the rate of your session.
-The LPCA’s charge $100 because they are not fully licensed yet and interns charge $25.
 If you have financial limitations and cannot afford the full price fee, take a look at your budget and let us know how much you are able to afford and we can come to an agreed upon rate that you are comfortable with.
 We have never turned away a client due to finances so rest assure that you two will be able to work something out.

 3. What can I expect during my first session?

-Your first session or consultation is a time where you can get to know the therapist and she can get to know you.
-We will first ask you to complete a 5-minute informational sheet that involves some basic demographical information.
-During our first session, we will introduce ourselves and explain to you a little bit about our work experience, therapeutic style, and applied techniques.
+Your intake session or consultation is a time where you can get to know the therapist and she can get to know you.
+During that first session, we will introduce ourselves and explain to you a little bit about our work experience, therapeutic style, and applied techniques.
 We will also go over the practice’s protocols and expectations for therapy.
 We will then ask you about the reasons why you are seeking therapy and what goals you have for therapy.
 There will also be time to discuss scheduling, fees, and other logistics.

 4. How do I know if you’re the right therapist for me?